ZeroPrime9/Nmap_ToolK1t/README.md

 ## Purpose:

 The whole reason for using making this tool, is to make reconnaissance simpler and making things faster.
-As this is still in V1.0 there is only basic scans techniques.
-More scans will be added and it would be made more easier to automate in time.
+As this is still in V1.0 there are only basic scans techniques.
+More scans will be added and over time automation will be made more and more easier.

 All the scans made are stored in Scanned_Target directory.